 The BTS Skytrain

 How about a ride in the air-conditioned, high-speed trains zipping over Bangkok, called the Skytrain?
 From the train, you have fantastic views of the city from above, which makes it kind of an attraction in its own right, but it is also a convenient way to get from a to b.

-If you’re spending more that a few days in Bangkok, I’d recommend getting a BTS Skytrain pass for unlimited travel during your stay.
+If you’re spending more than a few days in Bangkok, I’d recommend getting a BTS Skytrain to pass for unlimited travel during your stay.